tensorflow/tensorflow/tensorflow/lite/g3doc/performance/gpu_advanced.md

 ### Android

-Using TensorFlow Lite on GPU is achieved via `TfLiteDelegate`.
+Run TensorFlow Lite on GPU with `TfLiteDelegate`.
 In Java, you can specify the GpuDelegate through `Interpreter.Options`.

 ```java
 // NEW: Prepare GPU delegate.